Pet travel

 Pet travel is the process of traveling with or transporting pets.
 Pet carriers like cat carriers and dog crates confine and protect pets during travel.

 Animal stress

-Pets may experience stress and anxiety from unfamiliar situations and locations.
+Pets may experience stress and anxiety in unfamiliar situations or locations.
 Cats are especially stressed by change.
 Instead of travelling with their owner on vacation, pets can be boarded at kennels or kept at home with a friend or pet sitter.
 However, that also includes unfamiliar situations and locations.
 This is not an option when moving permanently.